jy-kong/CountryDiscovery/README.md

 Analyses are provided with visualization of various kind of plots in data exploration!
 Let's explore it!

-p.s.: Save the World Map.png image in a folder named "www" in the same directory as the .R script if you want to run the code and download the files.
+p.s.: Save the World Map.png image in a folder named "www" in the same directory as .R script if you want to run the code and download the files.